 The Mustard Seed Edmonton’s Prairie Manor is a new supportive housing building that offers residents affordable housing with wrap-around supports.
-Located at 10333 University Ave, Prairie Manor provides much needed supportive housing units to those experiencing poverty and homelessness in the Strathcona Junction area.
+Located in the Strathcona Junction area, Prairie Manor provides much needed supportive housing units to those experiencing poverty and homelessness.

 The Mustard Seed has converted an existing hotel into a residential building in Strathcona Junction, which includes the Queen Alexander and Old Strathcona communities in close proximity.
 The project involved retrofitting 85 hotel units to create self-contained bachelor units that are rented as affordable supportive housing units.
 The building underwent several renovations, including:

 - Addition of kitchen suites in each unit

 - Painting and cosmetic adjustments throughout the building